Jaykul/PowerShellTemplate/src/classes/README.md

 ## Examples

 - `#using` statements to load enums etc from another module
-- param() block defining settable module variables (e.g. loanDepot.Azure.Provisioning)
+- param() block defining settable module variables
-- Constants for use within the module (e.g. loanDepot.EnvironmentVariables)
+- Constants for use within the module
-- Enums used for validation / tab-completion in function parameters (e.g. loanDepot.Configuration)
+- Enums used for validation / tab-completion in function parameters
-- Classes used for DSC (e.g. UpdateServicesServerDsc)
+- Classes used for DSC resources